theComputeKid/scrapper/README.md

 }
 ```

-This wrapper is included in the file that implements the C++ functionality:
+This wrapper is included in the file that implements the C++ functionality (written by the library author):

 ```
 #include "my_generated_wrapper.hpp"